jjmr007/CIPs/CIPS/cip-2.md

 ## Motivation

 So far, only large companies -and after strict regulatory processes- can become public, offering their shares to the public.
-Through funnelled accounts, Circle would open the doors to tokenization of shares for small and medium-sized companies, who could do it with virtually no oversight from regulatory agencies in many jurisdictions.
+Through Funnelled Accounts, Circle would open the doors to tokenization of shares for small and medium-sized companies, who could do it with virtually no oversight from regulatory agencies in many jurisdictions.

 This is because the "raison d'être" of most regulatory laws is shareholder protection, seeking to establish mechanisms that prevent a company from diverting funds from its commercial activity to avoid the payment and recognition of dividends.

 If funds from a commercial activity can only be transfered to a smart contract, which autonomously enforces promises of an agreement translated into lines of code, then the risk of shareholder fraud would be resolved, without the need for regulatory intervention.

-And this is the reason that justifies the existence of funnelled accounts.
+And this is the reason that justifies the existence of Funnelled Accounts.

 ## Specification